This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Pressure Cooker Pot Roast

-If you’d like a cauliflower rice and gravy sort of dish, you can pair this with my keto gravy.
+If you’d like low-carb rice and gravy, you can pair this with my keto gravy.

 Use DRDAVINAHS at checkout to save on some equipment & ingredients!